AdobeDocs/campaign-standard.en/help/channels/using/getting-started-with-transactional-msg.md

 * Leverage the transactional messages in the customer journey.

 The message type is defined when configuring the event that will be transformed into a transactional message.
-See [Transactional messaging configuration](../../channels/using/configuring-transactional-event.md#transactional-event-specific-configurations).
+See [this section](../../channels/using/configuring-transactional-event.md#transactional-event-specific-configurations).

 >[!IMPORTANT]
 >